huggingface/blog/ml-for-games-3.md

   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/124_ml-for-games/cubes.png" alt="Stable Diffusion Demo Space">
 </figure>

 Things are changing rapidly in this area, though, and there may be a viable solution in the near future.
-Next, I'll talk about some of the directions text-to-3D may be going, as it relates to game development.
+Next, I'll talk about some of the directions text-to-3D may be going.

 ### The Future of Text-to-3D

-While text-to-3D has come a long way in recent months, there is still a significant gap between where we are now and what could be a breakthrough along the lines of text-to-image.
+While text-to-3D has come a long way recently, there is still a significant gap between where we are now and what could have an impact along the lines of text-to-image.
 I can only speculate on how this gap will be closed.
 There are two possible directions that are most apparent:

 1. Improvements in NeRF-to-mesh and mesh generation.
 Currently, NeRF-to-mesh and direct mesh generation models like [CLIPMatrix](https://arxiv.org/abs/2109.12922) result in meshes that require significant work and expertise to become game-ready assets, similar to photogrammetry, which has been around for a while.
 While this is useful in some scenarios, like creating realistic high-fidelity assets, it's still more time-consuming than making low-poly assets from scratch, especially if you're like me and use an ultra-low-poly art style.
 2. New rendering techniques that allow NeRFs to be rendered directly in-engine.
 While there have been no official announcements, one could speculate that [NVIDIA](https://www.nvidia.com/en-us/omniverse/) and [Google](https://dreamfusion3d.github.io/), among others, may be working on this.

 Of course, only time will tell.
 If you want to keep up with advancements as they come, feel free to follow me on [Twitter](https://twitter.com/dylan_ebert_).
 If there are new developments I've missed, feel free to reach out!

-In the next part, we'll be using **AI for 2D Assets**.
+In the next part, we'll be using **AI to Generate 2D Assets**.

 <!-- TODO: Add link to next part -->